Joao-Hypolito/Batalha_Primeira_Era/README.md

-🛡️ Technical Summary: The Base Class
+## 🛡️ Technical Overview: The Foundation Class

-The `Character` class is an abstract class that serves as the definitive blueprint for creating any hero, minion, or creature within the *Batalha Primeira Era* universe.
-It implements the `IDamageable` interface, ensuring that any derived character inherently acquires the mechanical capability to receive damage and seamlessly interact within the combat flow.
+The `Character` class is an abstract base type that establishes the core structure for every hero, enemy, and creature in the *Batalha Primeira Era* universe.
+By implementing the `IDamageable` interface, all classes derived from it automatically gain the ability to receive damage and participate consistently in the game's combat system.

 ---